 As you learn about them, check out PRO Compression's full line of socks and sleeves and find out what fits your needs and style best.
 It's okay if you're new to compression, we're here to provide you with sock guidance and reveal how the benefits of compression socks have helped a range people, from the elderly to athletes and everyone in between.

 What Are Compression Socks and Sleeves?

 Let’s start with the basics.
-What exactly are compression socks and sleeves?
-Compression sleeves and socks are garments that wrap around ligaments, including feet, ankles, calves and arms, and are made of a blend of fabric materials such as nylon and polyester.
-They serve the purpose of improving overall circulation and blood flow to your limbs and body.
+What exactly to compression socks do?
+A main benefit of compression socks and sleeves is that they wrap around the muscles, tendons and ligaments in your feet, ankles, calves and arms, and are made of a blend of fabric materials such as nylon and polyester.
+This serves the purpose of improving overall circulation and blood flow to your limbs and body.

 How Does Compression Technology Work?

-Those traveling long distances might gravitate towards knee-high compression socks.
+Another benefit of compression socks is for those traveling long distances that tend to gravitate towards knee-high socks.
 They keep the blood flowing during prolonged periods of sitting.
-Or, if you work a job where you’re on your feet all day, compression socks can be the perfect solution to preventing soreness and keep you moving and feet fresh throughout each shift.
+Or, if you work a job where you’re on your feet all day, a benefit of compression socks can be preventing soreness and keep you moving and feet fresh throughout each shift.

-Compression socks and sleeves can treat a wide spectrum of issues, from mild soreness to severe symptoms and conditions.
+The benefits of compression socks are that they can treat a wide spectrum of issues and provide benefits, from mild soreness to severe symptoms and conditions.
 Just about anyone can benefit from this special type of garment.